North Macedonia postpones April 12 election over coronavirus

 The election is seen as a major test for the pro-European Union policies of Zaev’s Social Democrats after French President Emmanuel Macron last October refused to let North Macedonia start talks on joining the bloc.

 Last year, NATO members signed an accord to invite North Macedonia to become the 30th member of the alliance after a deal with Greece ended a long dispute over its name.

-Skopje is still waiting for Spain to ratify its NATO accession.
+On Tuesday, Spain ratified North Macedonia’s NATO accession, paving the way for its full formal membership.

 Reporting by Kole Casule; Writing by Aleksandar Vasovic; Editing by Gareth Jones